 He is the winner of the Vice-Chancellor’s Alumni Achievement Award for 2018 for the significant impact of his research in prostate cancer and his achievements as a surgeon and academic.

 What attracted you to choose the University of Surrey and to study your PhD here?
-How did you end up in such an offbeat, unconventional and unusual career?

 At the time the Postgraduate Medical School was just opening so there was no track record but it had two academics who I was keen to work with – Professors Hardev Pandha and Stephen Langley, who were pioneering new ways to detect and treat prostate cancer.